hm-lang/core/proposals/README.md

 You can also make a variable non-reassignable and deeply constant for the remainder of the current block by using `@lock` before the variable name.
+Note that you can modify it one last time with the `@lock` annotation, if desired.

 ```
 X; int = 4  # defined as mutable and reassignable